The Anatomy of an Affair: Dave Carder

 Counselor Dave Carder, author of The Anatomy of An Affair, explains how attractions and addictions develop and how to guard your marriage against them.

-Dave: Okay, I think people might be surprised [that] as a pastor of 30 years, the number one call that I would get for someone that wanted to meet with me is on what?
-Now you know what the answer is because of what we’re talking about today.
+Dave: Okay, I think people might be surprised: as a pastor of 30 years, the number-one call that I would get from someone who wanted to meet with me is on what?
+Now, you know what the answer is because of what we’re talking about today.
 But if you didn’t have any idea, what do you think my assistant would come in and say?

 Ann: If it’s a couple, I would say an affair.
 If it’s a guy, I would say porn.